Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Dataset

 \subsubsection{Execution Infrastructure}

-To facilitate the workflow execution, we provisioned resources at the NSF Chameleon Cloud~\citep{keahey2020lessons}.
-We provisioned 4 Cascade Lake bare-metal nodes (48 Cores and 192GB RAM), where 1 had the role of \textit{submit node} and 3 had the role of \textit{Docker container executor nodes}~\citep{docker}.
-The container executor nodes were located within the same Chameleon region (Texas Advanced Computing Center - TACC), while the submit node was located at the University of Chicago region, and the connectivity between the two regions was established over a high-speed layer 2 VLAN (10 Gbps).
-On our \textit{submit node} we configured an Apache HTTP server, we installed the Pegasus WMS~\citep{deelman-fgcs-2015} binaries to manage the workflow execution, and we installed and configured HTCondor~\citep{htcondor} to manage the baremetal resources we had provisioned.
-To create an HTCondor pool of resources, we spawned HTCondor's Executor containers on the Docker nodes, and in the case of the 1000 Genome and the Montage workflows, we created 20 containers with 4 cores and 16GB RAM each, while for the Predict Future Sales workflow, we created 18 containers with 8 cores and 32GB RAM each.
-For the latter, we assigned more resources to each executor container to accommodate the hyper-parameter optimization phase, which leverages multiple cores and demands more memory.
+To facilitate the workflow execution, we provisioned resources at the NSF Chameleon Cloud~\citep{keahey2020lessons} and the FABRIC testbed~\citep{fabric-baldin-2019} (Figure~\ref{fig:poseidon-deployment} in Appendix~\ref{appx:workflow_execution_infra}).
+We provisioned 4 VMs (16 Cores and 32GB RAM) on FABRIC and 3 Cascade Lake bare-metal nodes (48 Cores and 192GB RAM) on Chameleon.
+In FABRIC 1 had the role of \textit{submit node}, 1 had the role of \textit{data node} and 2 were responsible for network QoS to the workers (StarLight location).
+In Chameleon all nodes were \textit{Docker container executor nodes}~\citep{docker} located in the same region (University of Chicago - UC).
+The connectivity between the two testbeds/regions was established over a high-speed layer 2 VLAN (25 Gbps).
+On our \textit{data node} we configured an Apache HTTP server, and on our \textit{submit node} we installed and configured the Pegasus WMS~\citep{deelman-fgcs-2015} binaries to manage the workflow execution, alongside with HTCondor~\citep{htcondor} to manage the baremetal resources we provisioned.
+To create an HTCondor pool of resources, we spawned HTCondor's Executor containers on the Docker nodes, and in the case of the Predict Future Sales workflow we created 18 containers with 8 cores and 32GB RAM each, and in all other cases we created 20 containers with 4 cores and 16GB RAM each.
+For the Predict Future Sales workflow, we assigned more resources to each executor container to accommodate the hyper-parameter optimization phase, which leverages multiple cores and demands more memory.
 Core and RAM resources were mapped to the containers using Docker's runtime options (cpuset, memory).
-To deliver data to the executor containers we used the \textit{submit node's} HTTP server and we capped the download and upload speed to 1Gbps per HTCondor Executor container.
+To deliver data to the executor containers, we used the \textit{data node's} HTTP server, and we capped the download and upload speed to 1Gbps per HTCondor Executor container.